dusskapark/dusskapark.github.io/_projects/2021-08-11-TensorFlow-JS.md

 ## And...
-Developer converence!
+DEVIEW 2021!

-FINALLY, I was invited to DEVIEW 2021, which is one of the biggest Developer conferences in Korea, and shared my experiences with the title "**Using TensorFlow JS to build an AI-powered design system**".
+FINALLY, I was invited to DEVIEW 2021, which is one of the biggest Developer conference in Korea, and shared my experiences with the title "**Using TensorFlow JS to build an AI-powered design system**".
 This was a truly honorable experience for me.
 I will take a step further based on this experience.

 https://deview.kr/2021/sessions/460